RemiHurstel/Macroeconometrics-and-Machine-Learning/README.md

 ## Installation

-We download the macroeconomic data by using the FRED API ([pyfredapi](https://github.com/gw-moore/pyfredapi)).
+To install the libraries we use:

 ```
-pip install pyfredapi
+pip install -r requirements.txt
 ```

+We download the macroeconomic data by using the FRED API ([pyfredapi](https://github.com/gw-moore/pyfredapi)).

 ### FRED API Key